{-# OPTIONS --cubical-compatible #-}

 failed”.
 Agda’s termination checker does not have any insight on what

-in the recursive call f (f x)
+the value of f x in the recursive call f (f x)

 will turn out to be.
 But even though this fact is not obvious to Agda,